 What is Dynamic DNS?

-In this context, Dynamic DNS (also referred to as DDNS) is a method of updating the public DNS records of a domain when the IP address of the host changes.
+In this context, Dynamic DNS (also referred to as DDNS) is a method of updating the public DNS (Domain Name System) records of a domain when the IP address of the host changes.
 In short, a DNS name such as www.yourname.com must always resolve to the IP address of the server hosting the service.
-If your public IP address is not static, then you need a way of updating the DNS records on your DNS server when your IP address changes.
+If your public IP address changes, then you need a way of updating the DNS records on your DNS server.

 Why use Dynamic DNS?

-Most home Internet users are dynamically assigned an IP address when they connect to the Internet via their Internet Service Provider (ISP).
+Most home Internet users are dynamically assigned an IP address when they connect to the Internet via their ISP (Internet Service Provider).
 This means that you get a different IP address every time you reconnect.
 Even if you have an ‘always on’ connection like cable, fibre, ADSL or wireless, a reconnect may occur for various reasons, and you almost always get a new IP address when this happens.

 Disadvantages of Dynamic DNS